Junkers Ju 52: Denmark and Norway campaign

-The first major operation for the aircraft after the bombing of Warsaw was in Operation Weserübung, the attack on Denmark and Norway on 9 April 1940.
-Fifty-two Ju 52s from 1. and 8.
-Staffel in Kampfgeschwader 1 transported a company of Fallschirmjäger (paratroopers) and a battalion of infantry to the northern part of Jutland, and captured the airfield at Aalborg, vital to support the operation in southern Norway.
-Several hundred Ju 52s were also used to transport troops to Norway in the first days of this campaign.
+The first major operation for the aircraft after the bombing of Warsaw was at the start of Operation Weserübung, the attack on Denmark and Norway on 9 April 1940.
+52 Ju 52s from 1. and 8.
+Staffel in Kampfgeschwader 1 transported a company of Fallschirmjäger (paratroopers) and a battalion of infantry to Aalborg in northern Jutland.
+These troops captured the airfield there, vital to support later operations in southern Norway.
+Several hundred Ju 52s were also used to transport troops to Norway in the first days of that campaign.

-During the Norwegian campaign, the Luftwaffe's Ju 52s performed a total of 3,018 sorties, 1830 of which had been carrying troops while the remainder transported cargo and various supplies.
-According to Smith, 29,280 personnel, 2,376 tons of supplies and 259,300 imp. gallons of fuel had been airlifted by Ju 52s through the campaign.
-Around 150 aircraft had been recorded as lost by the end of operations.
+During the Norwegian campaign, the Luftwaffe's Ju 52s performed a total of 3,018 sorties, 1,830 of which carried troops while the remainder transported cargo and various supplies.
+According to Smith, 29,280 personnel, 2,376 tons of supplies and 259,300 imp. gallons of fuel were airlifted by Ju 52s through the campaign.
+Around 150 aircraft were recorded as lost by the end of operations.

 The seaplane version, equipped with two large floats, served during the Norwegian campaign in 1940, and later in the Mediterranean theatre.

-Some Ju 52's, both floatplanes and landplanes, were also used as minesweepers, known as Minensuch — literally, "mine-search" aircraft in German — and fitted with a 14 m diameter current-carrying degaussing ring under the airframe to create a magnetic field that triggered submerged naval mines.
-These aircraft were usually given an -"MS" suffix to designate them, as had been done with the similarly equipped Bv 138 MS trimotor flying boat.
+Some Ju 52's, both floatplanes and land planes, were used as minesweepers, known as Minensuch — literally, "mine-search" aircraft in German.
+These aircraft were fitted with a 14 m diameter current-carrying degaussing ring under the airframe to create a magnetic field that triggered submerged naval mines.
+They were usually designated by an -"MS" suffix, like similarly equipped Bv 138 MS trimotor flying boats.